-In addition to the information and training and technical assistance referenced above, HHS and Education fund technical assistance centers and make other resources available to states, including:

-- SAMHSA's National Center for Trauma-Informed Care and Alternatives to Seclusion and Restraint offers technical assistance to various publicly-funded systems and organizations on issues relating to trauma education, among other things. - Education's Readiness and Emergency Management for Schools Technical Assistance Center helps local education agencies before, during, and after emergency situations.
-Among its various activities, this technical assistance center offers information and technical assistance to local education agencies and others on Psychological First Aid for Schools, which is an intervention model to assist students, staff, and families in the immediate aftermath of an emergency. - Education's National Center on Safe Supportive Learning Environments as well as its Positive Behavioral Interventions and Supports Technical Assistance Center offer an array of materials about trauma and approaches to supporting children affected by it. - ACF, through its Child Welfare Information Gateway website, provides information on building trauma-informed systems, assessing and treating trauma, and addressing secondary trauma in caseworkers.
+In addition to the information and training and technical assistance referenced above, HHS and Education fund technical assistance centers and make other resources available to states, including: SAMHSA's National Center for Trauma-Informed Care and Alternatives to Seclusion and Restraint offers technical assistance to various publicly-funded systems and organizations on issues relating to trauma education, among other things. • Education's Readiness and Emergency Management for Schools Technical Assistance Center helps local education agencies before, during, and after emergency situations.
+Among its various activities, this technical assistance center offers information and technical assistance to local education agencies and others on Psychological First Aid for Schools, which is an intervention model to assist students, staff, and families in the immediate aftermath of an emergency.
+Education's National Center on Safe Supportive Learning Environments as well as its Positive Behavioral Interventions and Supports Technical Assistance Center offer an array of materials about trauma and approaches to supporting children affected by it. • ACF, through its Child Welfare Information Gateway website, provides information on building trauma-informed systems, assessing and treating trauma, and addressing secondary trauma in caseworkers.
 It also offers trauma resources for caseworkers, caregivers, and families, as well as information about trauma training.
 In some instances, the website directs users to SAMHSA or the NCTSN's website.

-Selected States Use Various Approaches to Support Children Affected by Trauma

-Officials we spoke with in the six selected states told us they used a variety of approaches to help staff understand trauma and its effects on children, identify children affected by trauma, and provide support to them.
+Selected States Use Various Approaches to Support Children Affected by Trauma Officials we spoke with in the six selected states told us they used a variety of approaches to help staff understand trauma and its effects on children, identify children affected by trauma, and provide support to them.
 These approaches range from training child welfare workers, educators, and clinicians to screening children for symptoms caused by traumatic experiences.
 They also include developing support systems, including providing services, to children and their families who need more help.
-While we did not evaluate the effectiveness of the selected state and county initiatives, many of them incorporate key trauma principles and activities cited in the SAMHSA framework above.40 For additional information on examples of approaches taken in each selected state and in selected counties, see appendixes I and II.
+While we did not evaluate the effectiveness of the selected state and county initiatives, many of them incorporate key trauma principles and activities cited in the SAMHSA framework above.
+40 For additional 40 For this review, we did not evaluate the effectiveness of the selected states' or counties' initiatives.
+Also, we did not independently verify the information provided, but information on examples of approaches taken in each selected state and in selected counties, see appendixes I and II.